TheMartyrAmbiguousFable/test/README.md

 *The .env has been explosed intenionally and is not a part of the backdoor*

+# Known UI bugs,
+- Might need to refresh after signing up
+- Logging out and again logging in with different user, you might need to refresh
+- Flush the data base if you leave it in an inconsitent state

 # Tested
 This program has been tested to work with